hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

-To make code reproducible (meaning anyone can run your code from their local machines) we can write a function that checks whether or not necessary packages are installed, if not install them and load them, but if they are it will only load them and not re-install.
+To make code reproducible (meaning anyone can run your code from their local machines) we can write a function that checks whether or not necessary packages are installed, if not install them and load them, or if they are already installed it will only load them and not re-install.
 This function looks like:

 ``` r
 packageLoad <-